dib-lab/2015-khmer-wok1-ec/2015-wok-error-correction.rst

     aligner = khmer.ReadAligner(graph, trusted_cov, bits_theta)

-where 'trusted_cov' defines what the trusted k-mer coverage is, and bits_theta adjusts a scoring parameter used to extend alignments.
+where 'graph' is a De Bruijn graph (implemented as a counting table in khmer), 'trusted_cov' defines what the trusted k-mer coverage is, and bits_theta adjusts a scoring parameter used to extend alignments.

 This object can be used to align short sequences to the graph::